Designer drugs, legal highs, NPS, novel psychoactive substances, research chemicals

 Hallucinogenic drugs – these drugs mimic substances like LSD and include 25i-NBOMe, Bromo-Dragonfly and the more ketamine-like methoxetamine.

-NPS are sold online and until recently were sold in shops.
+NPS are sold online and in shops (although they were banned in 2016).
 The drugs come in brightly coloured packaging under a variety of brand names.
 The packaging may describe a list of ingredients but it’s impossible to be sure what’s inside and the contents of one branded package could change from week to week.

 The effects of NPS vary significantly from drug to drug and, compared to more traditional drugs, we have relatively little information on them.
 However, there is a growing body of evidence to demonstrate the potential short and long-term harms associated with their use.
 There have been hospitalisations and deaths linked to NPS.